Haverty Furniture Stock Shows Every Sign Of Being Significantly Overvalued

 - By GF Value

 The stock of Haverty Furniture (NYSE:HVT, 30-year Financials) is believed to be significantly overvalued, according to GuruFocus Value calculation.
 GuruFocus Value is GuruFocus' estimate of the fair value at which the stock should be traded.
 It is calculated based on the historical multiples that the stock has traded at, the past business growth and analyst estimates of future business performance.
 If the price of a stock is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
 On the other hand, if it is significantly below the GF Value Line, its future return will likely be higher.
-At its current price of $36.39 per share and the market cap of $663.5 million, Haverty Furniture stock gives every indication of being significantly overvalued.
+At its current price of $36.39 per share and the market cap of $663.5 million, Haverty Furniture stock is believed to be significantly overvalued.
 GF Value for Haverty Furniture is shown in the chart below.

 Warning!
 GuruFocus has detected 7 Warning Sign with HVT.
 Click here to check it out.